knpuniversity/php-beginner-series/knpu/episode3/sql-injection-escaping.rst

     http://localhost:8000/show.php?id=4;TRUNCATE pet

 Hmm, so things look ok.
 But refresh again.
 The pet is gone!
 In fact, check out the database in PHPMyAdmin - the ``pet`` table is empty!
-We just emptied the pet table by playing with the URL!
+Seriously, we just emptied the *entire* pet table by playing with the URL!

 Let's dump the query in ``get_pet`` and refresh::